 In the ever-expanding landscape of restaurant tech, employees will become skilled to some degree with a variety of different technology and software tools on the job.
 What those technologies are completely depends on the role, but here are a few of the more popular examples:

-- Servers and front-of-house roles tend to familiarize themselves with point-of-sale technology, scheduling software, online ordering integrations, and perhaps even reservation software.
+- Servers and front-of-house roles tend to familiarize themselves with point-of-sale (POS) technology, scheduling software, online ordering integrations, and perhaps even reservation software.

 - Cooks and back-of-house employees tend to work with inventory management software and kitchen display technology.